 Paradoxical Adipose Hyperplasia (PAH) After Cryolipolysis/Fat Freeze

-One serious side effect, although rare but not uncommon, is known as "Paradoxical Adipose Hyperplasia" (PAH), or in layman terms, is known as the "stick of butter" effect.
-Instead of gradually shrinking, the treated area after fat freezing actually increases in size.
+One serious side effect, although rare but not uncommon, is known as "Paradoxical Adipose Hyperplasia" (PAH), or in layman's terms, is known as the "stick of butter" effect.
+Instead of gradually shrinking, the treated area after fat freezing increases in size.
 It becomes firmer than surrounding tissues, resembling a "stick of butter" appearance that resembles the shape of the fat freeze applicator.

 The ageing process causes a decrease in estrogen, which in turn causes a woman to store (more) fat in the abdominal area – a notoriously problematic area for men.
-As mentioned, muffin tops are hard to rid despite the number of sit-ups and other forms of exercises that a person does.
+As mentioned, muffin tops are hard to rid of despite the number of sit-ups and other forms of exercises that a person does.

 We all know about the unflattering 'bingo wings'.
 They are loose flesh that hangs from the upper arms and wobbles as we move our arms around.
-They are the reason we shy away from sleeveless tops, and why we always pose with our hands on our waist for photos.
+They are the reason we shy away from sleeveless tops and why we always pose with our hands on our waist for photos.
 There are many reasons why people have bingo wings.
 Genetics is one of the reasons.
-Some people are just predisposed to them because the areas under their arms are more susceptible to fat growth.
+Some people are predisposed to them because the areas under their arms are more susceptible to fat growth.

 Another equally misleading moniker is the banana rolls.
 These are crescent-shaped fat folds that appear under the buttocks.
 It can happen to anyone regardless if they are overweight or otherwise.
-An individual can seek a fix in the form of exercise, diet and so on but banana rolls are not easily eliminated.
+An individual can seek a fix in the form of exercise, diet, and so on, but banana rolls are not easily eliminated.